ZaidaTek/ZaidaScope/ReadMe.md

 1) If your Arduino uses an FTDI USB/Serial Chip, you need to **adjust latency from the default 16 ms to 1 ms for best performance**.
 To do this, go to Device Manager, open COM port, go to Port Settings, click Advanced and adjust latency to 1 ms. USB/Serial chip CH340 does not have this issue, but has many COM communication errors at higher measuring rates.

 2) For higher measuring rates (ca. 2+ kHz) you may need to **add a voltage follower to your signal**, especially if your signal is high impedance, because the internal impedance of the Arduino will be very low at higher measuring rates.
-Following is an example of an eight channel voltage follower system with UV/OV protection for signals:
+Following is an example of an eight channel voltage follower system using two low-cost LM324A op-amps, a 10K input resistor and UV/OV protection using 1N4148 diodes.
+The bare minimum would require just an op-amp in a voltage following configuration.

 ![ZScope](https://github.com/ZaidaTek/ZScope/blob/master/ZScope-VoltageFollower.png "")